14vpankaj/Bank_Marketing_Analysis/README.md

+# Problem Statement

+The data is related to direct marketing campaigns (phone calls) of a Portuguese banking institution.
+The classification goal is to predict if the client will subscribe to a term deposit.

 # Objective

 Build ML model to predict if the client will subscribe to a term deposit.
 Implement exploratory data analysis tools and techniques to investigate, analyze, and summarize the main characteristics of datasets, often utilizing data visualization methodologies.